uni-meet/.github/README.md

 ## Feedback

 We value your feedback!
-If you have any suggestions, questions, or encounter any issues while using Uni Meet, please don't hesitate to reach out to us via the provided feedback form.
+If you have any suggestions, questions, or encounter any issues while using Uni Meet, please don't hesitate to reach out to us via the organisator email: t2glma00@students.oamk.fi

 ---